Tag: Surfing

 By the end, I had a rhythm—beach in the morning, an adventure or two, food at a place I hadn’t tried yet, and a slow walk home under warm streetlights.
 Jaco and the surrounding coast are as beautiful as the photos: jungle‑green ridges, long beaches, and sunsets that look staged.
 I left with a lighter step and a note in my phone that says, simply, “come back.”

-• Kimberly’s Jaco Beach Trip Report
+• Anthony Moore & Victoria Perez’s Jaco Beach Getaway — Trip Report

 I liked mixing beach time with short rides to nearby spots—Herradura’s marina, Playa Hermosa’s surf, and the shops around Jaco Walk.
 On another day I pushed farther: Tarcoles for the bridge overlook, Quepos and Manuel Antonio for emerald coves, or Parrita’s quiet backroads.
 It’s all close enough for relaxed day trips.
 Transport was easy—taxis and Ubers came fast, buses were straightforward, and drivers were patient about short stops.